Artix Entertainment: AdventureQuest Dragons

 AdventureQuest Dragons is Artix Entertainment's second major mobile game developed in collaboration with French programmer "Orteil" who is best known for creating Cookie Clicker.
-AQ Dragons, which is aimed at multiple platforms released on Google Play Store on December 13, 2014 and the App Store on December 17 with a Web version planned for release in early 2015.
+AQ Dragons was released on Google Play Store and the App Store in December 2014, followed by a Web version in early 2015.
 AQ Dragons is an idle-game which features Cookie Clicker-styled gameplay.
 Players are required to tap on Dragon Eggs to hatch them and then collect gems (by tapping on them) in order to buy upgrades and evolve the baby dragons into titanic versions of themselves.
 Dragons features 12 different kinds of Dragons, each of which has their own artwork and animations along with their own story-lines and upgrades which the player can buy with their accumulated gems.
 The dragons need to be unlocked by means of Dragon Keys which are either available as part of the upgrades, or can be bought for a certain fee.
 AQ Dragons features a Founder Status much like Battle Gems which the players can upgrade to by paying a one time fee.
 Founder players are granted permanent Founder status along with a large number of Dragon Keys and access to special items in AdventureQuest Worlds.

-Fat Panda

-Fat Panda was developed for Android mobile devices and released on the Google Play Store in 2011.

-Currently the game is no longer available.

-Master account mini-games

-In early 2010, the BattleOn Portal was launched allowing players to connect all of their accounts to one master account.
-Work also began on a system where progress in portal mini-games could be saved on the master account.
-The first of these mini-games is BladeHaven.
-Beta testing for the game began on October 14, 2010.
-Only players who had upgraded in one of the company's other games could participate.
-The game was released to the public on November 5.
-In 2011, the staff had a mini-game developing contest and ended up making and releasing 10 mini-games on the portal site.

-VelocityAE

-Release on June 13, 2015, VelocityAE is a mobile game for Android and IOS.
-It is a retro arcade runner.
-It was secretly developed by Rolith, an employee of Artix Entertainment.

-Currently the game is no longer available.

-Other games

-A test Guardian-only game known as ZardWars was developed in order to test how the servers would react to more than one database.

-Another Guardian-only game called ArchKnight was made, though it was replaced by DragonFable before the game could be sufficiently developed, with the promise that ArchKnight would be worked into the new game.
-On February 19, 2010, the ArchKnight game and quest chain was continued and finished in DragonFable, and was made accessible only to those with upgrades in AdventureQuest or DragonFable.